 Address: Tower Street, York, North Yorkshire, YO1 9SA

 Enjoy a one-hour cruise along the river Ouse taking you through York city, passing many of the major attractions and through the walled City of York.
 The tour includes live commentary about the history of York from the captain as well as refreshments from the bar.
-All is offered at a reasonable price of £10 per adult, £6 per child.

 More info: See here